-Each Russell J. and Dorothy S. Bilinski Fellowship is worth $30,000; a modest stipend of $1,250 will also be provided to each fellow to support dissertation research and completion.
+Each Russell J. and Dorothy S. Bilinski Fellowship is worth $35,000; a modest stipend of $2,000 will also be provided to each fellow for travel on behalf of their dissertation research.

 Students enrolled in any of the College’s Doctor of Philosophy programs in the humanities and social sciences may be nominated.
 Students must be admitted to candidacy in their degree program, have passed comprehensive exams, and have received approval of their dissertation proposal.
 They must also meet additional criteria related to citizenship and financial need.
-Fellowships are for 2020-2021 and are not renewable.
-Please see Dean Lacy Ford's Memorandum Call for Nominations, and the Russell J. and Dorothy S. Bilinski Dissertation Fellowships Administrative Guidelines for instructions and eligibility requirements.
+Fellowships are for 2021-2022 and are not renewable.
+Please see the Memorandum Call for Nominations, and the Russell J. and Dorothy S. Bilinski Dissertation Fellowships Administrative Guidelines for instructions and eligibility requirements.

 The Russell J. and Dorothy S. Bilinski Fellowships will be awarded by a competitive process and there is a two-stage evaluation process.
 Nominations forwarded to the College for the second stage of review must be made by the department chair or program director offering the degree program.
 A full description of the two-stage evaluation process is included in the Administrative Guidelines.